 Some people try to change chronically passive-aggressive individuals through time-consuming dialogue about their behavior.
 Such efforts are admirable, but often end in frustration and disappointment.
 As mentioned earlier, reasons for passive aggressiveness are complex and deep-seated.
-A passive- aggressive person changes only when he or she becomes more self-aware and matures.
+A passive-aggressive person changes only when he or she matures and becomes more self-aware.
 It’s not your job to change the person.
 The best way to deal with passive-aggressives is to focus not on changing their attitude and behavior, but rather solidly taking charge of your own.

 4. Don’t Get Sucked In.
 Avoid Tit for Tat.

 It’s understandable to be upset when you’re on the receiving end of passive-aggressive behavior.
 There may be an urge to "strike back" overtly by arguing and using pointed language, or worse yet, by becoming passive-aggressive yourself.
-Neither approach is helpful, as the passive-aggressive will likely respond to your overt accusations with denial and victimhood, and to any passive aggressiveness on your part with even more covert hostility.
+Neither approach is helpful, as the passive-aggressive will likely respond to your overt accusations with denial and claims of victimhood, and to any passive-aggressiveness on your part with even more covert hostility.
 All the while, you’re suffering because you have allowed this instigator to take away your equanimity.
 Don’t give someone the power to turn you into the type of person you don’t like to be.

 5. In Relatively Mild Situations, Display Superior Composure Through Appropriate Humor.

 Humor is a powerful communication tool.
 Years ago I knew a co-worker who was quite stuck-up.
 One day a colleague of mine said, “Hello, how are you?” to him.
 When the egotistical co-worker ignored her greeting completely, my colleague didn’t feel offended.
 Instead, she smiled good-naturedly and quipped, “That good, huh?”
 This broke the ice and the two of them started a friendly conversation.
 Brilliant.

 When appropriately used, humor can shine light on the truth, disarm difficult behavior, and show that you have superior composure.
 In my reference guide "How to Successfully Handle Passive-Aggressive People," I explain the psychology of humor in conflict resolution, and offer a variety of ways one can use humor to reduce or eliminate difficult behavior.